pegasys-fi/docs/docs/concepts/glossary.md

 ## Mid Price

 The price between the available buy and sell prices.
-In Uniswap V1 and V2, this is the ratio of the two ERC20 token reserves.
-In V3, this is the ratio of the two ERC20 token reserves available within the current active tick.
+In Uniswap V3, this is the ratio of the two ERC20 token reserves available within the current active tick.

 ## Observation